 People develop their own personal tendencies and unique personality traits through experience and the environments they grow up in.
-I, personally, believe that one’s problems come from one place and that a solution ould be easily found.
-In our society there are many different factors that could affect someone, ranging from gender, race, socioeconomic status, , the type of school that they attend.
-I think that in a person’s life have a lot more to do with their mental functioning and how they develop problems/ineffective functioning than biological .
+I, personally, do not believe that one’s problems come from one place and that a solution could be easily found.
+In our society there are many different factors that could affect someone, ranging from gender, race, socioeconomic status, geographic location, or the type of school that they attend.
+I think that small environmental factors in a person’s life have a lot more to do with their mental functioning and how they develop problems/ineffective functioning than biological factors.
 I also believe that a stronger stressor can cause a person to have a stronger psychological break and can be the root of therapeutic need.
-However, even with my emphasis on the environment, I it takes a genetic component for a person to have a mental breakdown and be diagnosed with mental disorders.
-I think environmental factors affect common problems that I will see with children in schools, but I believe the the clinical students will see have a more genetic component to them.
+However, even with my emphasis on the environment, I do believe that it takes a genetic component for a person to have a mental breakdown and be diagnosed with mental disorders.
+I think environmental factors affect the most common problems that I will see with children in schools, but I believe the issues that the clinical students will see have a more genetic component to them.

 I also believe that people develop problems and ineffective functioning when they follow their own irrational beliefs.
 This is most similar to the ideas of cognitive-behavioral therapists, specifically rational emotive behavior therapists (REBT).
-Albert Ellis believed that irrational beliefs cause emotional distress and that they learned from significant others in childhood (Corey, 2013).
+Albert Ellis believed that irrational beliefs cause emotional distress and that they are learned from significant others in childhood (Corey, 2013).
 This follows closely with my idea of how one’s environment greatly impacts them and their behaviors.
 If I follow the mold of a REBT like Ellis, my counselor role will be to encourage clients to discover their irrational beliefs and why these beliefs are illogical.
-I will also teach them to dispute the beliefs and mold them into healthier views of their own life, I will not be as confrontational as most REBT (Corey, 2013).
+I will also teach them to dispute the beliefs and mold them into healthier views of their own life, though I will not be as confrontational as most REBT therapists (Corey, 2013).

 The Process of Change